jotech/gapseq/docs/tutorials/crossfeeding.md

 The final models are stored as R-Object files: `eure.RDS` and `bilo.RDS`, which can be loaded in R using the `readRDS()` command (After the *sybil* package has bee loaded).

-NOTE: If you repeat the gapfilling step, gapseq will <u>not</u> overwrite the final model files.
-Instead it saves them as `eure-gapfilled.RDS` and/or `bilo-gapfilled.RDS`.
-However, if you repeat the gapfilling step for the third time or even more, it will overwrite the `...-gapfilled.RDS` files (a behavior that we will fix).

 ##### Community simulation